kevinl95/LiteNews/README.md

 npm run dev
 ```

 Open your browser and load the appropriate development build.
-For example, if you are developing for the chrome browser, using manifest v3, use: `build/chrome-mv3-dev`.
+For example, if you are developing for Chrome using manifest v3 use: `build/chrome-mv3-dev`.

-## Making production build
+### Making a production build

 Run the following: